marleyschneiderr/need-a-password/README.md

 Created by Marley Schneider, Github: https://github.com/marleyschneiderr

+Starter Code is from EDX Bootcamps, originating from the University of Washington full stack coding bootcamp.

 ## Usage

 This website was created to generate a randomized password in order to increase the security of confidential data.
 If a user wants to generate a password with special characters, digits, uppercase and lowercase letters, or a combination of these, they can use this password generator.